Cannibalism in Asia: 20th century to present

 In Joshua Oppenheimer's film The Look of Silence, several of the anti-Communist militias active in the Indonesian mass killings of 1965–66 claim that drinking blood from their victims prevented them from going mad.

-During a massacre of the Madurese minority in the Indonesian part of Borneo in 1999, "hundreds of Madurese [were] decapitated and eaten", according to reporter Richard Lloyd Parry.
+During the Sambas riots, a massacre of the Madurese minority in the Indonesian part of Borneo in 1999, "hundreds of Madurese [were] decapitated and eaten", according to reporter Richard Lloyd Parry.
 Travelling through the region at that time, Parry saw seven severed heads and various other body parts as well as "numerous pieces of heart and liver, and a dismembered torso being cooked over a fire by the side of the road".
 He met a Dayak teenager who told he had helped to kill and eat four Madurese people "because we hate the Madurese ...
 Mostly we shoot them first, and then we chop the body.
 It tastes just like chicken."
 A Dayak teacher explained that "when people do not respect our [traditions], they become enemies, and we don't consider our enemies to be human any more.
 They become animals in our eyes.
 And the Dayaks eat animals."

 While the teenager told him "We don't kill babies", but only those "around 13 or 15" or older, Parry also met a village chief who had "seen six or seven children with their heads cut off" and stated, "They kill everyone, including babies.
 They chop their heads off and they eat them."
 When visiting a town market, Parry saw "a charred femur ... among the embers of a fire" and met a Dayak man who held "a lump of what he said was human meat" and then started to eat it.
 Unsure how to react, Parry asked about the taste, and the man replied: "Delicious".
 Parry remarked that, after the first shock had passed, "the most devastating thing about cannibalism and headhunting is not the fear and the blood, but the terrible, profound banality."

 Two years later, during the Sampit conflict, Dayaks went again "on a rampage of killing and decapitation with the aim of driving the Madurese from the province."
 According to their own reports, they "killed 2,000 Madurese, in many cases cutting off their heads as trophies, drinking their blood and cutting out their hearts and eating them on the spot."
 A Dayak spokesperson said that, because of their anger and resentment against the Madurese settlers, "They don't recognize whether they are women or children.
 They just see them as animals that have to be destroyed."
 A Madurese survivor mourned his murdered children and grandchildren: "They cut off their heads and then cut them up and took them away to eat."
 Police and army, though called to the scene, seem to have done little to stop the violence until at least 500 people were dead.